-From the foregoing it will be understood that the invention provides a flow management device with bi-directional ports in which refrigerant flowing into either port passes 15 through an expansion valve and exits the other port.
-Additionally, the invention can integrate the receiver/drier function into a flow management device with bi-directional ports to provide the capability of tapping off refrigerant flow for secondary cooling circuits.
-Also, the present invention 20 decreases the complexity of automotive HVAC systems by integrating a flow management device into the system to reduce the number of valves required to implement a reversible heating and cooling HVAC system.
-A further capability center with taps for refrigerant to reduce the complexity of automotive HVAC systems that implement multi-zone control.
+From the foregoing it will be understood that the invention provides a flow management device with bi-directional ports in which refrigerant flowing into either port passes through an expansion valve and exits the other port.
+30 Additionally, the invention can integrate the receiver/drier function into a flow management device with bi-directional ports to provide the capability of tapping off refrigerant flow for secondary cooling circuits.
+Also, the present invention decreases the complexity of automotive HVAC systems by 35 reducing device to keep the evaporator operating at maxiintegrating a flow management device into the system to reduce the number of valves required to implement a reversible heating and cooling HVAC system.
+A further capability of the invention is to provide a centralized flow management center with taps for refrigerant to reduce the complexity of 40 ing the position of blend door 61 and the position of automotive HVAC systems that implement multi-zone control.